 Mark Winger was appointed to the AA Insurance Board on 22 April 2008.
 Mr Winger has extensive experience in commercial law, corporate law and trusts and is a senior partner in Auckland law firm Holmden Horrocks.
 Mr Winger has been legal adviser to the New Zealand Automobile Association, a member of its Board since its amalgamation in 1990, a director of AA Finance Limited and is current Chairman of the NZAA Retirement Scheme.
-He is currently the Grand Master of the Freemasons New Zealand, and a trustee of Freemasons Foundation, a charitable Trust, and has had extensive involvement as a trustee providing governance and strategic direction to a wide range of family, investment, charitable, and educational trusts.
+He is currently the Chairman of the Freemasons Foundation, a charitable Trust, and has had extensive involvement as a trustee providing governance and strategic direction to a wide range of family, investment, charitable, and educational trusts.

-This financial report of the Company was approved for issue by the Board on 30 July 2019.
+This financial report of the Company was approved for issue by the Board on 4 August 2020.